 Recombinant DNA experiments involving certain agents require IBC notification before initiation.
 In addition, IBC approval is required prior to the commencement of any proposed rDNA project that involves pathogenic agents, human subjects, live animals, plants, and/or planned release of rDNA organisms into the environment.
 The University will not allow experiments utilizing rDNA that involve the deliberate transfer of a drug resistance trait to Select Agents, or experiments involving deliberate formation of rDNA containing genes for the biosynthesis of select toxins lethal for vertebrates at an LD50<100ng/kg body weight.

-All Principal Investigators are required to notify the IBC of all rDNA experiments conducted under their supervision by completing an online Recombinant DNA Registration.
+All Principal Investigators are required to notify the IBC of all rDNA experiments conducted under their supervision.
 The IBC must maintain accurate information regarding the rDNA research conducted at the University.
 Principal Investigators must update this information anytime rDNA experiments are modified, and on an annual basis regardless of change.

 All rDNA experiments classified as “Non-Exempt” according to the NIH Guidelines requires, at a minimum, IBC review and approval before initiation.
 Certain experiments may require approval from the Federal Office of Biotechnology Activities or Recombinant DNA Advisory Committee.